 - Take advantage of tax credits when you can.

 - Choose a college with the best financial aid package for you.
-Don’t be fooled into including loans or work study in the “aid.”
+Don’t be fooled into including loans or work-study in the “aid.”
 What actual FREE money is the student receiving?

-- Consider work study knowing all the pros and cons.
+- Consider work-study, knowing all the pros and cons.

 - Understand the Return on Investment (ROI).
 Don’t go to a college with a huge price tag if the plan is to study elementary education.
-We need teachers, but we all know their starting salaries are very low.
+We need teachers, but we all know their starting salaries are meager.
 You can get an excellent education and be a success at a college that is more affordable.
 (Perhaps a teacher grant or teacher loan forgiveness is a good idea?)